jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/plot_n2p_gam_marginals_doy-1.png" style="display: block; margin: auto;" />

-On the other hand, the is a strong N to p ratio pattern.
+On the other hand, there is a strong N to p ratio pattern.
 Since there is only a little seasonal pattern in the N values, the P values must climb seasonally.